ViktorS0/template/README.md

 * and paste `source ~/.venv/bin/activate` at the bottom of the file
 * write the file and exit `:wq`

-## create ssh key to connect to git
+## Create ssh key to connect to git
 in the console write `ssh-keygen -t ed25519` or `ssh-keygen -t RSA`. ed25519 is sorther more modern ssh key

 The key generator should ask you to choose a location to store the keys.
 Press Enter to save them in the default location, which is the /.ssh directory in /home.
 Alternatively, specify a different location by typing its path and file name.